Mark's area of expertise includes small incision cataract surgery, glaucoma and inflammatory eye disease (uveitis).

 With cataract surgery, his focus is on achieving the best results and he is sensitive to the to the varying needs of his patients whilst using the most up to date technologies.
 For example, the use of specific lens implants to reduce dependence on glasses.

-Mark is a Reader at Queen Mary of the University of London (awarded to senior academics with a distinguished international reputation in research).
+Mark is a Visiting Adjunct Professor at the Univwersity of Pittsburgh, USA (awarded to senior academics with a distinguished international reputation in research), and a Reader at Queen Mary of the University of London .
 He continues to play an active role in research, particularly in uveitis, and lectures nationally and internationally.
-He has co-authored 60+ peer-reviewed scientific papers, and is also a reviewer for several leading research journals.
+He has co-authored 80+ peer-reviewed scientific papers, and is also a reviewer for several leading research journals.

 Mark qualified from St Thomas’ Hospital in 1989, and did his ophthalmology training in London, including at Moorfields Eye Hospital.
 During this time Mark was awarded funding from the Friends of Moorfields to pursue research leading to a MD thesis in visual function in glaucoma.